Sharing your Desktop

 See also: Access for more information on a variety of use cases.

-After Installation, a can be set in addition to the ID, e.g.:
+After Installation, an Alias can be set in addition to the ID, e.g.:

 alias@ad.
 Portable (not yet installed) versions of AnyDesk don't have an Alias.
 Instead, the AnyDesk ID is displayed.